 Severus changed Harry's hair to a light brown, temporarily hid the well-known scar and changed his eyes to brown.
 "There!
 I think you will do."

 After explaining how the floo worked, Severus and Harry flooed to the Leaky Cauldron.
 Severus stepped gracefully out of the fireplace while Harry slid out on his bum.
 Severus help him up and removed the ash and dirt with his wand.

 "His first time flooing?"
 Tom asked sympathetically.

 "Yes," Severus replied.
 "This is my nephew, Harley.
-He's going to be starting at Hogwarts this year and his mum asked if I would take him to get his school supplies.
+He will be starting at Hogwarts this year and his mum asked if I would take him to get his school supplies.
 Harley, this Tom who owns this fine establishment."

 "Hello," Harry said waving at Tom.
 He looked around avidly.

 "Muggleborn, eh?"
 Tom remarked to Severus.
 "I can always tell because they're always fascinated by this old place when they first come in here."

 "Yes," Severus nodded.
 "He is finding the magical world to be quite fascinating altogether."

 "Well, good luck with your first year at Hogwarts, young man.
 I'm sure it will be the adventure of a lifetime."